MightyMcgee/Make-Your-Own-Neural-Network/README.md

 ## Part 1: MNIST Dataset

 1. Follow these instructions to train your neural network on a subset of the MNIST dataset of handwritten numbers.
-2. **Train and test your dataset with both the subset and the full MNIST dataset**
+2. **Train and test your dataset with both the subset and the full MNIST dataset**.
 3. Once you get the hang of how to train and test your dataset, you can move on to part 2.

+*See Part1.pdf*

 ## Part 2: Improving Your Network or Creating Your Own

 1. For this section, you can either continue to explore the network you just trained using your own handwriting.
-Or, you can
+Or, you can create a dataset of your own handwriting and continue to refine your model.
-2.
-You can use the following and use your own handwriting Run your train on groups of two sizes
+2. Either way, try running your model with datasets of multiple sizes to compare their accuracy.
+3. You will need to submit a Jupyter notebook that clearly explains your project to a novice reader.

+*For using your own handwriting see Part2.pdf*

 ## Deliverables